Some two year olds are entitled to 15 hours of free early education and childcare. To be eligible you must be receiving one of the following:

 If your application is approved we will send you an email and explain what to do next.

 Times and days of attendance will depend on the childcare provider's availability.

 You should not be charged for any part of the placement up to a maximum of 15 hours per week over 38 weeks (term time only).
 If you want additional hours you would have to request this from your childcare provider and pay for these.

 Please note, eligibility checking may take several weeks to be completed.
 However, we will let you know in plenty of time for you to find a childcare place.

 Is there anything that could affect my child's entitlement to funding?

 If your application is successful and your child is receiving his or her free early education, certain changes can affect the funding but other things won't:

-- if you move your child out of a Kingston setting you may need to reapply to the local authority in which your new setting might be located
+If you move your child to a childcare provider outside the Kingston and Richmond boroughs, you may need to reapply to the local authority in which your new childcare provider is located.

 - if your income changes or you return to work, this does not change anything - your child will continue to receive the funding for two year olds until they are eligible for three year old early education funding